vibestudios/civility-optics-api/README.md

 To run the server run the command, enter the `backend` directory and run `node server.js` in the terminal

 The request to post to the ratings collection is `localhost:5000/postRatings` (POST)

 The syntax of the response body is `{"value":x, "tags":["", "", ...], "place_id": "<id>", "date_visited: "<date>", "review:" "<review>"}` where x is a number from 1 to 5, tags is an array of strings, id is a string signifying the business's ID, date is the date the user selected to post the rating, and review is a user-inputted string of their review.
+In order to proprely post a rating, the backend makes sure that the user is authorized.
+You must include a header in the request called `Authorization` with the value `Bearer <token>`, where `token` is a JSON Web Token retrieved when a user logs in.
+More details later.

 The request to get the ratings for a specifited business is `localhost:5000/getRatings` (POST)